SwishHQ/sparkles.rule-engine/README.md

 ## Synopsis

 ```@swishhq/rule-engine``` is a powerful, lightweight rules engine.
 Rules are composed of simple json structures, making them human readable and easy to persist.
-This is an extended version of an amazing project [json-rules-engine](https://github.com/cachecontrol/json-rules-engine)
+This is an extended fork of an amazing project [json-rules-engine](https://github.com/cachecontrol/json-rules-engine)
 ## Features

 * Rules expressed in simple, easy to read JSON